kknapp3/694GroupProject/docs/index.md

 #### 2 How many recipient records each state?

-Next, let's take a look at which states are active in the Open Payment Program.
-This figure basically shows how many recipient records gathered in each state in the Program year 2019.
-The result shows that California, Texas, Florida, and New York are pretty active in these records.
-This probably because these states has a higher population.
-We will analyze that more in the figure 4.
+Next, we examined which states are most active in the Open Payment Program.
+This figure basically shows how many recipient records were gathered in each state in the Program year 2019.
+The result shows that California, Texas, Florida, and New York were most active in terms of number of records.
+This is likely due to these states having higher populations.
+We will analyze this further in figure 4.

 {% capture includeGuts %}
 {% include fig2.html %}